 - Coup: Signs of injury exist directly on the point of impact.
 For example, a person suffers a concussion because they hit their head on the steering wheel in a rear-end collision.

 - Contrecoup: Signs of injury exist on the opposite side of the injury site.
 For example, whiplash can jerk a person’s headstrong enough that their head hit the front of their skull, causing damage to the frontal lobe.

 - Coup-contrecoup: Signs of injury exist both directly at or near the point of impact and on the opposite side of the injury site.
 For example, whiplash caused a person to suffer both a neck injury and a concussion.

 Each of these injury classifications can qualify an accident victim to receive financial compensation.
-Our firm helps clients build personal injury cases to fight for compensatory awards, which are based on the severity of the injury and its related damages.
+Our firm helps clients build Fort Lauderdale personal injury lawsuits to fight for compensatory awards based on the injury’s severity and related damages.